egzonpllana/WhatToWearToday/README.md

 # WhatToWearToday #
-# Swifty Protocol-Oriented Dependency Injection #
+# Swifty Protocol-Oriented with Dependency Injection #
 WhatToWearToday - iOS App.

     WhatToWearToday is an app that provides weather for today, or